 The fans were already gorgeous in the original, but the fact that they are addressable just makes them look even better.

 Both fans are 200mm in size and are capable of pushing enough air into the case.
-Needless to say, the case does deliver on the high airflow the HAF was known for.
+Needless to say, the case does deliver on the high airflow the HAF lineup was known for.

-Cooler Mater has also revamped the SSD mounting systems.
+Cooler Master has also revamped the SSD mounting systems.
 You no longer have to screw anything, as the mounting system makes use of simple pegs that fit into place.

 This is clever as if you have other 2.5 inch devices that need to be taken off and reinstalled.
 You can easily do so with great ease.

-Even if you want to use this case for a liquid cooled monster, then you can easily do so thanks to flexible radiator support on top and on the bottom.
+Even if you want to use this case for a liquid cooled monster, you can easily do so thanks to flexible radiator support on top and on the bottom.